 Showing this script for the sake of completeness.
 The customer wanted to store a record of the new and changed rows, not synchronize two data stores.
 So the Diff processes incorporated a method of generating unique keys that will show the changes to the same record over time.

-Example 2: Org to Org Comparison
+Example 2: Organization to Organization Comparison

 This example compares two Salesforce objects simultaneously.

 In general, the Diff steps are:

 - Clear out the old Diff file (ResetDiff).
 We are not tracking changes over time.
 We are tracking differences between source and target files as of this point in time.

 - Create the Diff (InitializeDiff).
 This assigns it a unique name to be used as the key to the Diff directory that will be created on the Private Agent server disk.
 The object name is used as the Diff name.

 - Set the key field (DiffKeyList).
 This will tell Diff which field in the row is the key field, and will be used to compare specific rows in the new Diff file against rows in the old Diff file.

 - Populate the Diff (DiffAdd) from the target customer table (in this case a csv file created by querying the target customer table).
 The rows from the "source" (in this case the csv file created by querying the target customer table) are read into the Diff file.
 The behavior is different if the Diff file is empty, that is, if this is the first time the Diff is created.

 - Save the Diff (DiffComplete).
 At this point, there is a snapshot of the target customer table on the Private Agent server disk.